CV/Resume: Hikaru Tsujimura, PhD

 - Selected Projects: Digit recognizer (Demo) | Own GPT model from scratch (GitHub Repo)

-- Selected to conduct research on Chain-of-Thought reasoning in LLMs (DeepSeek-R1, Qwen3, Gemma2, GPT-OSS).
+- Conducted research on Chain-of-Thought (CoT) reasoning in LLMs (DeepSeek, Qwen3, Gemma2, GPT-OSS).

 ⇨ Cognitive Science Projects